Sports in Tamil Nadu: Seven-Stones

-Seven stones It is a traditional game in India as well as in Tamilnadu.
+Seven stones It is a traditional game in India as well as in Tamil Nadu.
 It is an ancient game which is also called as Lagori.
 It has things similar to dodge ball but it has extra features than the dodge ball.
 They use seven stones that can be piled on top of each other and has a minimum of 2-6 player in a team.

+Other traditional sports

+Other minor sports include Ilavatta kal where participants lift huge spherical rocks, Gilli-danda played with two pieces of sticks, Nondi played by folding one leg and hopping squares.
+Some of the indoor games include Pallanguzhi involving beads, Bambaram involving spinning of top, Dhayakattai which is a modified dice game, Aadu puli attam, Nungu vandi and Seechangal.

 Modern sports

 Cricket

 Cricket is the most popular sport.
 It is played by many people in open spaces throughout the state.
 Tamil Nadu Cricket Association is the governing body of cricket activities in the Tamil Nadu state of India and the Tamil Nadu cricket team, which has won the Ranji Trophy twice and have finished Runners-up 9 times.
 Chennai Super Kings, a franchise based out of Chennai is the most successful team in the Indian Premier League.
-Notable international cricketers from Tamil Nadu include Srinivas Venkataraghavan, Kris Srikkanth, Laxman Sivaramakrishnan, Robin Singh, Murali Vijay, Ravichandran Ashwin, Dinesh Karthik, Sadagoppan Ramesh, Vijay Shankar, Washington Sundar, T._Natarajan, Murali Karthik, Subramaniam Badrinath and Lakshmipathy Balaji.
+Notable international cricketers from Tamil Nadu include Srinivas Venkataraghavan, Kris Srikkanth, Laxman Sivaramakrishnan, Robin Singh, Murali Vijay, Ravichandran Ashwin, Dinesh Karthik, Sadagoppan Ramesh, Vijay Shankar, Washington Sundar, T. Natarajan, Murali Karthik, Subramaniam Badrinath and Lakshmipathy Balaji.
 Cricket administrators from the state include current International Cricket Council president N. Srinivasan, former BCCI presidents A. C. Muthiah and his father M. A. Chidambaram.

 M. A. Chidambaram Stadium in Chennai is one of the oldest cricketing venues and was the host of India's first test cricket victory.
 MRF Pace Foundation, a coaching clinic for training fast bowlers from all over the world is based in Chennai.
 It was created by MRF Limited with the help of former Australian pace spearhead Dennis Lillee.